ita-alibb/CodexProject/README.md

 ## Gruppo AM52
 The development team is composed by:
+- Andrea Aliberti (<andrea.aliberti@mail.polimi.it>)
 - Livio Bordignon (<livio.bordgnon@mail.polimi.it>)
-- Andrea Aliberti (<lorenzo.barcellini@mail.polimi.it>)
 - Lorenzo Barcellini (<lorenzo.barcellini@mail.polimi.it>)
 - William Arthur Cho Beni (<williamarthur.cho@mail.polimi.it>)

 ## Project Overview
-The target set at the beginning of the project development is to reach the final exam score equal to 27, implementing the following requirements:
+The target set at the beginning of the project development is to reach the final exam score equal to 30, implementing the following requirements:
 - complete game rules
 - Textual User Interface (TUI)
 - Graphical User Interface (GUI)
 - RMI
 - Socket
-- One Additional Feature: Multiple Matches
+- Additional Feature: Multiple Matches, CHAT

 Based on the progress of the project, the implementation of a further additional functionality will be evaluated.

 ## Current Progress of Works (Updated 27/05/24)
-The follwing activities have been completed:
+The following activities have been completed:
 - UML of the game model
 - First Peer review (group AM09)
 - UML of the Network